vision-it/vision-puppetdb/README.md

 The SSL Certificates for Jetty need to be put in place (readable) in order to start PuppetDB.

-Note also that the certificate needs to contain all alterernative CNs for the PuppetDB node.
+Note also that the certificate needs to contain all alternative CNs for the PuppetDB node.

 ## Parameters